wpl123/waterdata_backend/README.md

 # waterdata_backend

-Extract, transform and load pipeline of catchment rainfall, surface/ground water data from Water NSW and Australian Bureau of Meteorology.
+This project is designed to build a ETL pipeline of rainfall, surface/ground water data from Australian water and meteorology agencies.

-Looking for groundwater anomalies using Jupytr notebooks with LSTM machine learning of the time series data.
-Compare predict levels of 2018 – 2020 drought to actual readings looking for deviations.
+The purpose is to find groundwater anomalies using machine learning.

-ToDo: Integrate temperature, soil moisture, solar radiation into the ML model training data
+##ToDo: Integrate temperature, soil moisture, solar radiation into the ML model training data